 Identifying and understanding prefixes may not be as difficult as one may assume.
 Knowing when to put hyphens after prefixes is a completely different story.
 Fortunately, there are some general rules to be followed.
+You do not need to be professional paper writer to learn them.
 But first, let’s quickly recap what prefixes stand for.

 A prefix is an affix used at the beginning of an existing word to create a new word with a brand new meaning.
 It can also change the grammatical function of a word in a sentence.

 ✔️ My parents got married in the 1970s. vs My parents got married in the mid-1970s.

 There is often confusion over whether a prefix should be used along with a hyphen.
 Should you write "anti-government" or "antigovernment"?
 Although you can’t rely on a single rule governing this, you can follow some guiding principles.

 Guiding Principles for Hyphens with Prefixes

 In most cases, you can decide whether to use a hyphen or not.
 If a word looks too unwieldy, you should use a hyphen.
 To be 100% sure, refer to a spellchecker.